martdegraaf/martdegraaf.github.io/src/blog/content/posts/meet-ryan-and-eric/index.md

 ## Meet Eric

 Eric is a seasoned developer with years of experience.
 He is pragmatic, values stability and prefers to stick to tried-and-true tools.
 Eric will start Notepad++ to quickly format his XML or JSON or compare files.
+He has been using and running projects in Visual Studio for years.
 He jokes that you cannot write any good code in Visual Studio Code, because where is the "Play" button to start the project?
+Not to mention how do you debug without it?

 {{< figure src="Eric.png" alt="Eric - stable, cautious, prefers proven tools" caption="Eric - stable, cautious, prefers proven tools" align="center" height="300">}}